Autofill Help

 - Copy the rows of the profile you want to duplicate and paste it immediately above

-- Import the CSV data back into Autofill.
+section). - Import the CSV data back into Lightning Autofill.

 - A Chances are very likely that this hotkey is already used by Chrome, another Chrome extension, another program, or possibly your operating system.
 Try setting another hotkey for that profile.